-This passage strengthens the suggestion that Rabbi Yohanan does not regard head covering as Biblically required since the J. Talmud does not assert that it is and does not cite the verse from Numbers as prooftext.
-The J. Talmud is trying to define the Dat Yehudit requirement as per the straightforward reading of the Mishna.
-Rabbi Yohanan is quoted in the name of another Amora, Rabbi Hiyya, as stating that a kapaltin or headdress (rather than kalata) is not considered bared head.
-Read on its own, this statement suggests that Rabbi Yohanan required only the kapaltin (or kalata) to fulfill Dat Yehuidt without any allusion to a Biblical requirement.
+This passage supports the suggestion that Rabbi Yohanan does not regard head covering as biblically required, since the Jerusalem Talmud does not assert that it is and does not cite the verse from Numbers as prooftext.
+The Jerusalem Talmud is trying to define the Dat Yehudit requirement as per the straightforward reading of the mishnah.
+Rabbi Yohanan is quoted in the name of another Amora, Rabbi Hiyya, as stating that a kapaltin or headdress (rather than kalata) is not considered a bare head.
+Read on its own, this statement suggests that Rabbi Yohanan required only the kapaltin (or kalata) to fulfill Dat Yehuidt without any allusion to a biblical requirement.

-Like the B. Talmud, the J. Talmud rejects the possibility of such a minimal head covering and restricts the kapaltin (and R. Yohanan’s position) to sparsely populated courtyards and alleyways.
-In this way, Rabbi Yochanan’s statement is only relevant under very limited circumstances rather than reflecting a broad halakhic position to be applied at all times.
-It skips over the marketplace (too obvious), and questions only the requirement for head covering in courtyards and alleyways that many pass through.
-Dat Yehudit then, is not one uniform in its requirement.
+Like the Babylonian Talmud, the Jerusalem Talmud rejects the possibility of such a minimal head covering and restricts the kapaltin (and R. Yohanan’s position) to sparsely populated courtyards and alleyways.
+In this way, Rabbi Yohanan’s statement is relevant only under very limited circumstances rather than reflecting a broad halakhic position to be applied at all times.
+It skips over the marketplace, which, apparently, is deemed too public, and questions only the requirement for head covering in courtyards and alleyways that many pass through.
+Dat Yehudit, then, is not uniform in its requirement.
 The determining factors will involve the type of space that a woman moves through.
-In short, according to the J. Talmud, it entails a single head covering in unpopulated spaces and a double head covering in public and other populated areas.
+According to the Jerusalem Talmud, Dat Yehudit requires a single head covering in unpopulated spaces and a double head covering in public and other populated areas.

-Returning now to the final lines of text in the B. Talmud, it will be clear that there will be an additional layer added to the discourse in the manner of a Biblical requirement.
+Returning now to the final lines of text in the Babylonian Talmud, it becomes clear that an additional layer is added to the discourse regarding the question of the biblical requirement.